 Liquidation Requirements for Chapter 7 Bankruptcy

 Chapter 7 bankruptcy is also known as liquidation bankruptcy.
-In Chapter 7, the borrower may be required to sell certain assets as a requirement of the case.
-Fortunately, not all of a debtor’s assets will be subjected to liquidation by the bankruptcy court.
-Florida bankruptcy law provides exemptions for many of the assets a debtor might own.
-If an asset is exempt from liquidation the borrower will not be required to sell the asset.
-To learn more about which assets may be protected in bankruptcy, click here.
+In Chapter 7, the borrower may be required to sell certain assets as a case requirement.
+Fortunately, not all of a debtor’s property will be subjected to liquidation by the bankruptcy court.
+Florida bankruptcy exemptions are provided for many of the assets a debtor might own.
+If an asset is exempt from liquidation, the borrower will not be required to sell the asset.
+Click here to learn more about non-exempt assets and which assets may be protected in bankruptcy.

 The Means Test for Chapter 7